senzing-garage/aws-cloudformation-ecs/README.md

     1. 'Y' = Existing Route53 Hosted Zone specified by user.
     1. 'N' = Self-signed certificate used.
     1. 'U' = User-supplied certificate.
+1. Phase
+    1. 'P' - For Public use
+    1. 'T' - For Testing purposes